-Between unending lauds and accolades, the Father of our nation has been accused of everything from hyper-sexuality to misogyny.
-We may never know all there is to know about Mahatma Gandhi but perhaps that is where the beauty lies.
+Between unending lauds and accolades, Mohandas Karamchand Gandhi — the Father of the Nation — has been accused of everything from hyper-sexuality to misogyny.
+We may never know all there is to know about the man known as the ‘Mahatma’, but perhaps that is where the beauty lies.
 While the possibility of truth in all the accusations may have precedence, there is one truth few historians or critics can take away from him and that is his position as the leader of India’s fight for freedom.

 As at Wardha,